Allergy Diagnostics Procedures Columbus Ohio

-At Premier Allergy, we’ll use various diagnostic procedures to determine a patient’s allergies or asthma.
-Included are some of the following tests we conduct to better help diagnose your condition.
+We’ll use these various allergy testing methods to determine a patient’s allergies or asthma.
+Included is further information on the tests we conduct to better help diagnose your condition.

 Immunotherapy is a medical term for the treatment of disease by inducing, enhancing, or suppressing an immune response.
 Not surprisingly, this type of therapy is often used for treating allergies.
 While other allergy treatments only target the symptoms of allergic reactions, immunotherapy is the only treatment available that actually reduces the body’s sensitivity to all allergens.
 Typically, a patient receives shots over the course of six months to a year, helping to suppress the unwanted effects of pollen and other allergy triggers.
 However, immunotherapy offers a chance to completely change the way your body responds to these triggers.

 With rush immunotherapy, a patient will receive multiple shots throughout several hours to several days, achieving a maintenance dose in a very short period of time.
 After the initial period of treatment, a person is able to come into the allergist’s office typically only once a week for the next few weeks, and then even less often after that.
 People undergoing rush immunotherapy also achieve benefits from allergy shots rapidly, typically within a few weeks.